ScriptoNaughts/Scriptomatics/README.md

 ### Tasks and Roles
 Abdelrahman Ahmed
 > Back-end design and schema creation: Created database schema, controller routes for user model and server setup.
-Also contributed to connecting the controller routes to the handlebar.
+Also contributed to connecting the controller routes to the handlebar
 ---
 Graham Synnott
-> Schema creation and back-end design
-Create databse schema
-create models
-create server setup
-create controller routes for the user model
-Added hooks to TBLuser model
-add validation to the models
-connect the controleler routes to the handlebar
+> Back-end design and schema creation: Created database schema, models, server setup, and controller routes for the user model. also added hooks to TBLuser model, validation to models and connected the controller routes to the handlebar
 ---
 Luba Mintsys
 >Front-end design and development: Constructed and styled all user HTML pages.
-Contributed to server set up, agent handlebars navigation and connecting controller routes to handlebar.
+Contributed to server set up, agent handlebars navigation and connecting controller routes to handlebar
 ---
 Onelle Fullente
->
-Tasks and roles
+> Front-end design and development: Assisted with the construction and styling of user HTML pages and supported with front-end javascript functionality
 ---
 Rajvir Dhanoa
 > Front-end design and development: Assisted with the contruction and styling of user HTML pages.
-Incorporated Readme template and made updates.
+Incorporated Readme template and made updates
 ---
 Ayad Patel
-> integration with front-end design: Incorporated front-end javaScript functionality, created button and form event listeners.
+> integration with front-end design: Incorporated front-end javaScript functionality, created button and form event listeners
-Tasks and roles
 ---

 <p align="right">(<a href="#readme-top">back to top</a>)</p>